42 Cases, 8 Investors, One Platform’s Collapse

 - Commercial: Low volume, highly variable outcomes, corporate defendants who may fight to the end

-Applying consumer litigation heuristics to commercial cases led to systematic overvaluation — and the 2019 results were the inevitable consequence.
+Applying consumer litigation heuristics to commercial cases led to systematic overvaluation.

 Declining Win Rate